felpower/Proof-of-Authority-BlockChain-Peer2Peer-Network/README.md

 - Tamper-Proof: Data as part of a block is always tamper-proof.
 It should be referenced by a cryptographic digest, a hash.
 - Decentralized: The blockchain itself is decentralized across the network.
 There is no master node and every Node has the same copy.
-- Transparent: Every node in the network validates and adds a new main.Block to its chain through consensus with other nodes.
+- Transparent: Every node in the network validates and adds a new main.BlockChain.Block to its chain through consensus with other nodes.
 That means that every single node in the network has complete visibility of the data.

 A block: